 |• Logan Blue Sapphire||423 carats||Considered to be the second largest blue sapphire found to date, this sapphire was donated by Mrs & Mrs John Logan to the Smithsonian institution In Washington D.C.
 USA|

 |• Star of Lanka||193 carats||A blue sapphire currently on display at the Royal Ontario museum in Canada - the third largest sapphire of its kind in the word to date.
 CA.|

 |• Rosser Reeves Ruby||138 carats||The largest star ruby known for its excellent color and defined star pattern currently on Display st the Smithsonian Museum in Washington D.C.
 USA.|

 |• Hope Cat's Eye||500 carats||Possibly the largest Chysoberyl cat's eye of exceptional quality on display at the British Museum of Natural History.
 UK|

 |• Blue Belle||400 carats||Which adorns the crown of the Queen of England - This can be seeing at the Tower of London,England along with some of the finest sapphires and rubies ever found in the word today.
 UK|

-Probably the worlds oldest sapphire ring.
+Probably the world's oldest sapphire ring.

-Oldest sapphires in the world to be mined, recently a yellow gold ring set with a small oval uncut ( Ceylon ) sapphires was found in England dating back to the to Anglo-Saxon times ( 5 th to 6 th century )
+Oldest sapphires in the world to be mined, recently a yellow gold ring set with a small oval uncut ( Ceylon ) sapphires were found in England dating back to the to Anglo-Saxon times ( 5 th to 6 th century )